photonle/Photon-v2/README.md

 Photon 2 is now documented using EmmyLua annotations.
 This provides intellisense, code validation (i.e. Lint), and static typing.

 When using VSCode, use Sumneko's Lua package to enable the annotation functionality.
 While it unfortunately cannot be used with any GLua plugins, I have generated annotation files scraped from the Garry's Mod Wiki (https://github.com/NullEnt1ty/gmod-wiki-scraper) as a stop-gap measure.

-### Identifier Naming Conventions
-* Prefix all _string_ identifiers with `Photon2:` (hooks, timers, network strings, etc.)

-## Files
-### Domain
-Use sv_, sh_, and cl_ to designate domains.
-Aside from that, dashes should be used instead of underscores.
-(TODO) The only Lua file in `lua/autorun` is the shared initialization file called `photon-v2_init.lua`.
-This file will automatically do `AddCSLuaFile()` on all client and shared files in `lua/photon-v2`.
-Moving code files out of `autorun` is important to control load order (more below) and enables the creation and execution of any new Lua files without restarting the game.

-To ensure code initializes in the correct order (and avoid an aborted setup), a corresponding `include()` call should be inserted manually so you can confirm it's below any dependencies.

-The integrity of this should also be maintained by _never_ redundantly declaring a major table more than once (e.g. doing `Photon2 = Photon2 or {}` anywhere except in `autorun/photon-v2_init.lua`).

-## Internal Structure
-All core addon functions and properties should be made under the global `Photon2` table.

-Sub-tables of the `Photon2` table should be made for major code sub-components when appropriate.
-Major sub-components should use an `sv_` or `cl_` prefix to enhance clarity on what domain something should be running in.
-For example, using `Photon2.cl_Network = {}` in `cl_net.lua` and `Photon2.sv_Network = {}` for `sv_net.lua`.

 ## Compatibility
 While Photon 2 was intended to re-use many aspects of Photon LE for compatability, major changes in the addon architecture and a closer review of Photon LE's code eventually ruled this out.
 Photon 2 has been written from the ground-up and actually has very, very little in common with Photon LE.